RAG Status and Its Crucial Role in Organizational Leadership

 Resuscitation Action: If a project status turns red, it requires more than just corrective action.
 It could indicate that the talent assigned is not capable of completing a task.
 On the other hand, a red status can speak to outright bad planning.
 Taking the project or it's red tasks back to the drawing board is a good way to improve its chances of success.
 If a project is red because it hasn't started as yet, pushing its start time up is a good way of turning it either amber or green.

-Some release orchestration tools commonly used nowadays, such as Plutora, and even Trello, use the RAG status model but may call it by other names.
+Some release orchestration tools commonly used nowadays, such as Plutora, Trello, and even Kanban or Scrumban systems, use the RAG status model but may call it by other names.
 Learn how you can use RAG statuses to turn release metric reporting into an art.
 RAG statuses make it easy for leadership to have an overview of projects without breaking them into their atomic components.

 Download our free eBook